Why Counseling at Barry?

 - The faculty work together to create an atmosphere of caring, openness, and trust.

-- The following specializations are CACREP Accreditated: Mental Health Counseling; Martial, Couple, and Family Counseling and Therapy; and School Counseling.
+- The following specializations are CACREP Accreditated: Clinical Mental Health Counseling; Martial, Couple, and Family Counseling and Therapy; and School Counseling.